rpandey4/rpandey4.github.io/index.md

 ### [](#header-2)Hello!
 I am Rahul Pandey, Ph.D. _[\[CV\]](http://mason.gmu.edu/~rpandey4/cv_rahulpandey.pdf){:target="_blank"}_.
 <!-- Hello, I am **Rahul Pandey**,  -->
+I am an Applied Scientist II at Amazon Advertising.
+My work primarily focus on building innovative cutting-edge solutions to enhance the advertising experience on the Amazon Product Detail Page.

 I finished my Ph.D. in Information Technology in _Summer 2023_ with a concentration in Information Sciences and Technology.
 Previously, I finished my undergrad studies in _Computer Science_ from _The LNMIIT_ (Jaipur, India) in _2017_. <!-- It is an amalgam of _Human-AI Collaboration, User Behavior Modeling, Human-Centered Computing, Natural Language Understanding, Applied Machine Learning_ across different modalities including but not limited to _text, images, videos,_ etc.    -->

 My research focuses on _human-centered computing_, therefore, particularly on studying how and where to use human inputs in the various components of _AI system design_.
 It lies at the _intersection_ of _Applied Machine Learning_ and _Natural Language Understanding_ to solve human-centered computing problems across humanitarian and crisis informatics domains.